From here it all started...

 In 2010, the lure which won all the tests left to the woodturner.
 Since that, we have concentrated on the development of this lure model.
 In addition to our own vision, we wanted other anglers experience to help develop this model, so we gave them to our friends to test.
 The feedback was good, and we got some valuable tips on how our lure would become even more fishable.

-Today, our lures swims all over Finland and on the other side of the world including Australia and South Africa.
+Today, our lures swims all over Skandinavia and on the other side of the world including North America, Australia and South Africa.